Tips and Tricks to Help Children Learn to Brush Independently

 • Set a two-minute timer and tell them if they brush for the entire duration of the timer, they’ll win a prize.
 Kids that do brush will rarely hit the suggested two-minute mark, so rewarding them for doing so will ensure they brush for an adequate amount of time.

 • Make them brush during commercials.
-Commercials usually last 30 seconds which is how long they should be brushing each quadrant of their mouth.
+Commercials usually last 30 seconds for, how long they should brush each quadrant of their mouth.
 Every time a commercial comes on, tell them to run to the bathroom and brush one quadrant at a time.
-It will feel like an exciting race against the clock and they’ll be eager to return to their favourite show.
+It will feel like an exciting race against the clock, and they’ll be eager to return to their favourite show.

 Create a Story

-The real reason why brushing your teeth is important may sound boring to your kids.
-Instead, come up with an interesting story about the purpose of brushing your teeth.
-You could try something like, “If you don’t brush, the sugar bugs will nest on your teeth.”
+Why brushing your teeth is essential may sound boring to your kids.
+Instead, come up with an exciting story about the purpose of brushing your teeth.
+Try something like, “If you don’t brush, the sugar bugs will nest on your teeth.”

 While it may seem silly, your child will respond better to something that has an element of fantasy.
-Kids get bored easily, so find a way to make dental care entertaining and eventually they won’t need you to tell them when and how to brush.
+Kids get bored quickly, so find a way to make dental care entertaining, and eventually, they won’t need you to tell them when and how to brush.

 Shop with Your Kids

 There’s nothing like the face of a wide-eyed kid exploring a store, enamoured by shelves upon shelves of colourful and exciting new things.
-Luckily, brands recognise that kids react positively to imaginative designs, so they create toothbrushes and toothpastes that look appealing to kids.
+Luckily, brands recognize that kids react positively to imaginative designs, so they create toothbrushes and toothpaste that look appealing to kids.

 Family-Time